mapbox/robosat/README.md

 The result of `rs weights` is a list of class weights useful for `rs train` to adjust the loss based on the class distribution in the masks.

 The `rs weights` tool computes the pixel-wise class distribution on the training dataset's masks and outputs weights for training.

-### rs stats

-Calculates statistics for a Slippy Map directory with aerial or satellite images.

-The result of `rs stats` is a tuple of mean and std dev useful for `rs train` to normalize the input images.

-The `rs stats` tool computes the channel-wise mean and std dev on the training dataset's images and outputs statistics for training.

 ### rs compare